JW5123/Password_manager/README.md

 # Password manager

-This software allows you to store account passwords for various websites or apps, avoiding the clutter or loss that can come from using paper tools to record them.
-The software enables you to add, delete, and edit data.
+This software lets you store account passwords for all kinds of websites or applications.
+You can add, delete and edit data.
-Most importantly, you can quickly find the account you need using the search box.
+Most importantly, can use the search box to quickly find the account you need.

 ## Software Introduction